Galleria: The Mall That Time Forgot was released in November 2018. Five hundred copies were printed. It sold out within a matter of months.

 A smaller, abridged version of the Galleria Mall book entitled Goodbye, Galleria was released on May 2, 2019.
 The new book is available at:

 Art Metropole in the MOCA building

-Shari Kasman will have a solo photo exhibit related to the Galleria Mall book at CONTACT Photography Festival.
-Details:
+Shari Kasman had a solo photo exhibit related to the Galleria Mall book at CONTACT Photography Festival:

 The Galleria book and related photography show are featured in an article in the Globe and Mail

 The Galleria Mall book was mentioned in the Star in an article: Are Shopping Malls Making a Comeback?

 In November 2018, Salted Pepper Projects released a book called Galleria: The Mall That Time Forgot by Shari Kasman.
 Only 500 copies were printed.
 It sold out within three months.
 A few signed copies are still left at Spacing Store and Type Books (Junction location).